 You can see that if you make 40k a year as a single filer, you will get about a 17.4% cut in your federal taxes, assuming that everything else on your tax return remains the same.
 You can see a similar trend in people who file as married filing jointly:

 I essentially doubled the income from single filers and did a similar calculation.

-Here are some factors that will negatively affect Lyft and Uber drivers next year:
+Here are some factors that will negatively affect Delivery Drivers next year: